gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 * Resource: Which resource is affected
 * Permission: Which permission is requested
 * Token: What access token is trying to perform this action
-* Context: The context, for example the user id.
+* Context: The context, for example the user ID.
 * Header `Authorization: Bearer <token>` with a valid access token, so this endpoint can't be scanned by malicious anonymous users.

 As we have said before, let's start checking if our client app *app* has the right to *create* the resource *filA.png*.
 The following curl request is long, you need to copy